PRP Treatment Uses Donna’s Own Cells to Prevent Hair Loss

 “I began to notice more hair in the drain after showering and in my brush.
 So, I said, I have to do something, I can’t let this happen,” Donna said.

 At 58 years old, Donna informed Dr. Lopresti she had been losing her hair for about five years.
-“After looking at Donna, and consulting with Lacey Sellati, our Physician Assistant who specializes in PRP, I determined Donna was an excellent candidate,” said Dr. Lopresti.
+“After looking at Donna I determined that se was an excellent candidate,” said Dr. Lopresti.

 A blood-based procedure, the PRP process begins with drawing blood from a patient.
 The blood is then placed in a centrifuge, which separates the PRP from the other parts of the blood.
 The trained medical staff at LHTA then injects the plasma, combined with stem cell additives called ACell, into the thinning areas of the scalp.
 LHTA adds ACell to its treatment protocol, which creates more stable scaffolding for the plasma to effectively do its job.